gergoric26/ClockIn/README.md

 - SMS Sending -> link to approval or overtime input
 - Administrate admin dashboard
 - Email summary to managers for approval
-- Need to be documanted if employee did not log overtime
+- Need to be documented if employee did not log overtime

 ## UI:
 - Bootstrap -> formatting